ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     from ansys.motorcad.core.geometry import Line, Arc

+``ansys.motorcad.core.geometry`` is required to edit the entities that belong to a region, such as changing the Lines or Arcs that define the region geometry.

-Details on the full list of Adaptive Geometry functions are available in the :ref:`ref_MotorCAD_object` under :ref:`ref_geometry_functions`.
+Details on the full list of Geometry objects and functions are available in the :ref:`ref_API_Reference` under :ref:`ref_geometry_functions`.
+For examples on modifying a Motor-CAD model geometry, see :ref:`ref_examples_adaptive_templates_library`.

 Adaptive Parameters
 -------------------